 For the Battery Flow, Home Load, Grid Flow, and Solar Generation, click the cog on the right, and set the modifier to “Divide by 1000” to scale the data correctly.
 Click the Area / Line to change it’s state to suit your needs, and click the colour blob if you want to pick an alternative colour for any of the graphs.

 Save, and from the bottom of the settings page, bookmark the link with your system’s name (that’s what you’ll click on to see the graphs), and keep this page open as you’ll need to copy the API key and System ID in the next step.

 Grabbing the data from the PW2 and uploading it to PVOutput.org

 On the always-on Windows PC, visit the link below to download the free PVPOutput Integration software: https://bitbucket.org/pvoutput/pvoutput-integration-service/downloads/org.pvoutput.integration.v1.5.2.zip

 and unzip it to a folder in your root directory.
 There’s discussion about the PW2 at their forums, where new versions are posted: https://forum.pvoutput.org/t/powerwall-extended-parameters/298/34

 Follow the install instructions first step to install the service.

 Edit the conf/pvoutput.ini text file, and paste in the API Key from the bottom of https://pvoutput.org/account.jsp.
-Paste the System ID to SID=xxxxx from that page also, save and close pvoutput.ini.
+Paste the System ID to SID=xxxxx from that page also, uncomment the format and change it to powerwall, and uncomment the direction=in., save and close pvoutput.ini.

 Open the conf/powerwall.ini and paste the following to replace all the text there, substituting x.x.x.x with your PW2’s IP: